monocongo/climate_indices/docs/index.rst

 -  `PMDI <https://climate.ncsu.edu/climate/climdiv>`__, Palmer Modified
    Drought Index

-This Python implementation of the above climate indices algorithms is being developed with the following goals in mind:
+This Python implementation of the above climate index algorithms is being developed with the following goals in mind:

--  to provide an open source software package to compute a suite of climate indices commonly used for drought monitoring, with well documented code that is faithful to the literature, and scientifically valid results
+-  to provide an open source software package to compute a suite of climate indices commonly used for drought monitoring, with well documented code that is faithful to the relevant literature and which produces scientifically valid results
+-  to facilitate standardization and consensus on best-of-breed climate index algorithms including compliant implementations
 -  to provide transparency into the operational code used for climate monitoring activities at NCEI, and reproducibility for users of datasets computed from this package
--  to facilitate standardization and consensus on best-of-breed algorithms and accompanying implementations
--  to serve as an example of open source scientific development process, incorporating software engineering principles and programming best practices
+-  to serve as an example of open source scientific development, incorporating software engineering principles and programming best practices